Short Bio

 2023-present

 During the summer of 2023 I left Math Academy's school program, got engaged, and relocated to Boston.
+During the summer of 2024 Math Academy started going viral on X/Twitter, and I got married in the fall.
 I'm still heads-down, zoned in, working like a maniac to capture this opportunity to do something of outsized value with my life.

 What's the endgame?
 I'm looking forward to the day when there are all these highly-accomplished young math people out in the world applying their quantitative skills to make the world a better place, and people ask them how they learned so much math / coding / physics / etc. so early, and their answer is Math Academy.